-- 2.1.7.1 The following provisions apply to undergraduate programmes of study. - a) For each Award, a student must attempt the full number of credits as outlined below and achieve a minimum of 15% in each assessment:
+- 2.1.7.1 The following provisions apply to undergraduate programmes of study. - a) For each Award, a Student shall attempt the full number of credits as outlined below:

-Award Number of credits to be attempted Certificate in Professional Development Any 30 credits from UG modules Diploma in Professional Development Any 60 credits from UG modules International Foundation Certificate 60 credits from a defined set Advanced Certificate, Management 60 credits from a defined set Certificate, Management Diploma International Foundation Diploma 120 credits from a defined set Certificate of Higher Education 120 credits from a defined set Diploma of Higher Education; 240 credits from a defined set Foundation Degree Bachelors degrees (Ordinary) 300 credits from a defined set Bachelors degrees with honours 360 credits from a defined set Bachelors with an additional year in 480 credits from a defined set industry or year abroad; Higher National Diploma 240 credits Higher National Certificate 120 Credits
+Award Number of credits to be attempted Certificate in Professional Development Any 30 credits from UG modules Diploma in Professional Development Any 60 credits from UG modules International Foundation Certificate 60 credits from defined set Advanced Certificate, Management 60 credits from defined set Certificate, Management Diploma International Foundation Diploma 120 credits from defined set Certificate of Higher Education 120 credits from defined set Diploma of Higher Education; 240 credits from defined set Foundation Degree Bachelors degrees (Ordinary) 300 credits from defined set Bachelors degrees with honours 360 credits from defined set Bachelors with an additional year in 480 credits from defined set industry or year abroad;

 - b) The credit numbers listed are exclusive of any foundation year taken as part of the award. - Exceptions to the credit values listed shall be agreed by the Validations and Approvals Committee and shall be specified in the programme requirements. - d) Each programme comprises a number of stages, at the completion of which a formal decision is taken as appropriate on progress to the next stage or on the award of the qualification.
-Each stage normally consists of modules amounting to 120 credits (taken, in the case of full-time students, within a single University session) except Level 5 with placement, which consists of 240 credits (taken, in the case of full-time students, over two University sessions). - e) Subject to programme requirements approved by the Validation and Approvals Committee, modules taken for a Bachelor's degree with honours (360 credits or 480 credits) shall normally: - At Stage 1 be at level 4 - At Stage 2 be at Level 5 - At Stage 3 of a 360 credit Bachelor's degree with honours be at level 6 - At Stage 3 of a 480 credit Bachelor's degree with honours be at level 6 f) Where an additional year of study abroad/in industry is included in the programme to which a student has been admitted, the year abroad shall be regarded, for purposes of credit and progression, as an additional stage between Stages 2 and 3.
+Each stage normally consists of modules amounting to 120 credits (taken, in the case of full-time students, within a single University session) except Level 5 with placement which consists of 240 credits (taken, in the case of full-time students, over two University sessions). - e) Subject to programme requirements approved by the Validation and Approvals Committee, modules taken for a Bachelors degree with honours (360 credits or 480 credits) shall normally: - at Stage 1 be at level 4; - at Stage 2 be at level 5, but may include up to 20 credits at level 4: - at Stage 3 of a 360 credit Bachelors degree with honours be at level 6, but may include up to 20 credits at level 5: - at Stage 3 of a 480 credit Bachelors degree with honours be at level 6, but may include up to 20 credits at level 5.

+f) Where an additional year of study abroad/in industry is included in the programme to which a Student has been admitted, the year abroad shall be regarded, for purposes of credit and progression, as an additional stage between Stages 2 and 3.
 It must be passed but it will not contribute to the final degree classification.
-The additional year abroad/in industry shall normally comprise of 60 or 120 credits in order to denote the notional learning hours undertaken.
-Where exceptions are necessary (e.g. for years leading to separate qualifications) they must be specifically approved by the Validation and Approvals Committee.
+The additional year abroad/in industry shall normally comprise 60 or 120 credits in order to denote the notional learning hours undertaken Where exceptions are necessary (e.g. for years leading to separate qualifications) they must be specifically approved by the Validation and Approvals Committee.

-All Bachelor's degree programmes should include at least 20 credits of independent learning (e.g. dissertation, project work) at level 5 or higher.
+All Bachelors degree programmes should include at least 20 credits of independent learning (e.g. dissertation, project work) at level 5 or higher.

-- g) Programmes leading to a Foundation Degree qualification should normally include work-based or experiential learning modules of at least 20 credits at each of levels 4 and 5. - h) Modules may, for sound academic reasons, require inputs outside the normal semester period. - 2.1.7.2 The following provisions apply to postgraduate and graduate taught programmes. - a) For each Award, a student must attempt at least the full number of credits as outlined below and achieve a minimum of 15% in each assessment:
+- g) Programmes leading to a Foundation Degree qualification should normally include work-based or experiential learning modules of at least 20 credits at each of levels 4 and 5. - h) Modules may, for sound academic reasons, require inputs outside the normal semester period. - 2.1.7.2 The following provisions apply to postgraduate and graduate taught programmes. - a) For each Award, a Student shall attempt at least the full number of credits as outlined below: